egnor/ok-py-logging-setup/README.md

 🔥 This is an ERROR message
 💥 This is a CRITICAL message
 ```

+(If the message already starts with an emoji, no emoji prefix is added; your emoji is assumed to convey appropriate importance.)

 If the message is logged with a named `Logger` object, the name is added as a prefix:
 ```